disco-lang/disco/notes/containers-spec.md

   we'll have, along with some concrete typing rules.
 - Update type checking to emit relevant constraints, in accordance with the written typing rules.

+- Note, infinite ellipses in sets and bags are now allowed, e.g.

+  {1 ..}

+  but the only way they could ever be useful is if we switched to a deep embedding somehow.